Farnborough, Hampshire: The aviation era arrives

-The most transformative event in Farnborough's history came in 1905, when the Royal Engineers moved from Aldershot with their Balloon School and factory, to use the open space of Laffan's Plain for development and trials.
+The most transformative event in Farnborough's history came in 1905, when the Royal Engineers moved from Aldershot with their School of Ballooning, to use the open space of Laffan's Plain for development and trials.
 They were joined by Samuel Cody in 1906, who came to demonstrate his man-lifting kites; he persuaded them to let him build an aeroplane.
 Cody became the first person to fly in a powered aircraft in Great Britain in 1908.
 A full-scale replica of this Army Aeroplane No 1 now exists in a pavilion alongside the original Balloon School Headquarters building, now home to the Farnborough Air Sciences Trust (FAST) Aviation Museum.

 With the growth of aircraft related activity, the Army Balloon Factory became the Royal Aircraft Factory under civilian control.
 In 1912, with the formation of the Royal Flying Corps, the headquarters of the Balloon School became the headquarters of the Royal Flying Corps and is now known as Trenchard House.
 The name of the Royal Aircraft Factory had to be changed in 1918, when the Royal Air Force was formed, becoming the Royal Aircraft Establishment (RAE).
 This led to Farnborough becoming a globally significant centre for aeronautical research and development.

 The establishment of the RAE, and the influx of skilled engineers and technicians it brought, had a profound impact on Farnborough's subsequent growth and character.
 Major aerospace companies such as Supermarine, Handley Page and De Havilland were attracted to set up factories and facilities in the area, further cementing the town's reputation as a hub of British aviation.

 In the decades following the Second World War, Farnborough continued to expand rapidly, with the development of major new business parks, light industrial estates and residential areas to accommodate the growing population.
 The town also became renowned globally as the host of the biennial Farnborough International Airshow, one of the world's largest and most important aerospace trade events.

 Geography and climate

 Topography and geology

 Farnborough is located in the north-eastern corner of the county of Hampshire, near to the border with Surrey.
 The town occupies a valley setting, with the main urban area situated between the River Blackwater to the east and higher ground to the west.
 The topography gradually rises from the valley floor, reaching a maximum elevation of around 90 metres above sea level on the fringes of the town.

 Geologically, Farnborough lies on a foundation of London Clay, overlain by deposits of sandy and gravelly Bagshot Beds from the Eocene epoch.
 The town's soils are generally free-draining and infertile, which historically limited the agricultural potential of the land.

 Farnborough forms part of the wider Blackwater Valley conurbation, which includes the neighbouring towns of Aldershot, Camberley, Yateley, Sandhurst and Frimley.

+The only naturally occurring significant flowing water, within Farnborough, is Cove Brook.